Ukraine works to resume grain exports, flags Russian strikes as risk

 WAR ENTERS SIXTH MONTH

-As the war entered its sixth month on Sunday there was no sign of a let-up in the fighting.
+As the war entered its sixth month on Sunday there was no sign of a let-up in the fighting as Russia announced plans to investigate war crimes it claims have been committed by Ukrainian forces.

 The Ukrainian military reported Russian shelling in the north, south and east, and again referred to Russian operations paving the way for an assault on Bakhmut in the eastern Donbas region.